-Catastrophic thinking is ruminating about irrational worst-case outcomes.
+Catastrophic thinking is ruminating about irrational, worst-case outcomes.

-Catastrophic thinking can be defined as ruminating about irrational worst-case outcomes.
+Catastrophic thinking can be defined as ruminating about irrational, worst-case outcomes.
 Needless to say, it can increase anxiety and prevent people from taking action in a situation where action is required.
 This can be especially true in a crisis situation.

-You quickly become convinced that something bad has happened, even though you talked with her a few hours ago, and she was not planning on going out because of the bad weather, you convince yourself that she has and that her and your children have been involved in an of accident Even though you have no evidence to back up what you're thinking, rather than concentrating on your work or you're driving, you begin to ruminate about this "catastrophe."
+You quickly become convinced that something bad has happened, even though you talked with her a few hours ago, and she was not planning on going out because of the bad weather.
+You convince yourself that she and your children have been involved in an accident.
+Even though you have no evidence to back up what you're thinking, rather than concentrating on your work or driving, you begin to ruminate about this "catastrophe."

-A thought pops in your head.
-"He's left me."
+A thought pops in your head: "He's left me."
 You begin to obsess about this.
-Even though the two of you have been married for some time and never separated, you begin to think that he has become involved with someone else who can be there for him and the children.
+Even though the two of you have been married for some time and have never separated, you begin to think that he has become involved with someone else who can be there for him and the children.
 You have no evidence to support this belief, but you begin to ruminate about it rather than focusing on your responsibilities to yourself and your unit.

 In the Master Resiliency Training Program for the U.S. Army that Dr. Seligman and his colleagues have developed, the emphasis is placed on soldiers addressing these issues at a later time and place so that they can focus on their present mission.
 They can discuss their worries and persistent negative thoughts later.

 Catastrophic thinking needs to be managed, not discounted.
 There is often much to be learned from these persistent negative thoughts that may relate to old beliefs and core values that may drive emotional reactions and generate fear.
-These "icebergs," as Seligman refers to them, need to be examined to determine how meaningful, accurate and useful they are to the individual in the present situation they are confronting.
+These "icebergs," as Seligman refers to them, need to be examined to determine how meaningful, accurate, and useful they are to the individual in the present situation they are confronting.
 Flexibility in being able to question and change these beliefs and values is often the key to managing catastrophic thinking.